 Last year Sam was awarded a CBE for Services to Education, building on the OBE she was presented with in 2016 for Services to Further Education.
 These honours reflect the work Sam is doing across the sector, positively impacting many people’s lives throughout the region and beyond.

-Sam achieved a PhD in FE Policy in 2019 and currently sits on the Board of the Association of Colleges, Visit Greenwich and is an elected member of the CBI London Council.
-She is the Chair of Collab London and a fellow of the CIPD, RSA and the Chartered Institution of Further Education.
+Sam achieved a PhD in FE Policy in 2019 and currently sits on the Boards of the Association of Colleges, Education and Training Foundation and is an elected member of the CBI London Council.
+She is a fellow of the CIPD, RSA and the Chartered Institution of Further Education.
 Sam is also a designated National Leader of Further Education and undertakes improvement work across the sector, including the mentoring and coaching of new and aspiring principals.

 Jennifer Pharo - Group Executive Director of Governance, Company Secretary and Clerk to the Boards

 Jenny is Group Executive Director of Governance, Company Secretary and Clerk to the Boards of London South East Colleges and London South East Academies Trust, a role she commenced in April 2019.
 Prior to this she was Group Executive Director of Corporate Services with strategic and operational management of key Group Corporate Services areas of IT, HR, MIS, Funding, Planning and Performance, Exams and Administration Services.

 She has strong and proven governance, legal, project and change management skills, leading and delivering on a number of governance, educational, curriculum, customer and information systems projects, including college mergers, business acquisitions and business process re-engineering.

-Since her move into the Governance Professional role for the Group, Jenny has achieved qualification status in the ICSA Diploma in Academies Governance, the NGA Clerking Certificate and the IoD Governance Professional Leadership Programme.
+Since her move into the Governance Professional role in the College, Jenny has achieved qualification status in the ICSA Diploma in Academies Governance, NGA Clerking Certificate and the IoD Governance Professional Leadership Programme.
 She is a member of the Governance Institute, IoD and NGA.
 She is currently undertaking an ILM Coaching qualification.